susamcreative/ubuntu-wordpress-server-aws/docs/Wordpress.md

 sudo chmod -R g+w /home/ubuntu/www/domain_name/wp-content/uploads
 ```

 **Note**: These permissions won't allow wordpress to do an update.
-Permissions change for update will be explained later in this guide.
+Permission changes for updates will be explained later in this guide.

 ### Set up wp-config.php